C3ETH/c3eth.github.io/content/en/catalyst/fund7/challenges/improve-grow-audits/campaign-brief.md

 hide_feedback: true
 description: "How to make the auditing process of funded proposals efficient, distributed and transparent?"
 ---
-How to make the auditing process of funded proposals efficient, distributed and transparent?

 Fund Size: **$100,000 USD paid in Ada**

 [Campaign page](https://cardano.ideascale.com/a/campaign-home/26253) and [browse ideas](https://cardano.ideascale.com/a/ideas/top/campaign-filter/byids/campaigns/26253/stage/unspecified).